instantiations/tonel-vast/docs/strategies.md

 ### `TonelLoaderComputedPrerequisitesStrategy` (unattended, default)

-This strategy uses the prequisites specified in the metadata plus the ones computed by the loader.
+This strategy uses the prerequisites specified in the metadata plus the ones computed by the loader.

 ```smalltalk
 "Enable it by evaluating"